Best Starting Points

 - Legal Study Abroad Headquarters: Information, brochures, and contact information for all ABA-approved study abroad programs and contact information for almost every law school in the world.

-- Multilaterals Project: A project of the Fletcher School of Law & Diplomacy to make available the texts of international multilateral conventions and other instruments.
-Most date from the second half of this century, but the collection also includes some historical texts.
+- Multilaterals Project: A project of the Fletcher School of Law & Diplomacy which made available the texts of international multilateral conventions and other instruments.

 - UN Treaty Collection: Includes the United Nations Treaty Series, a collection of more than 30,000 international agreements registered with the UN Secretariat and Multilateral Treaties Deposited with the Secretary-General, which provides information on the status of about 500 multilateral instruments deposited with the Secretary-General.